 - To provide needed shade for pedestrians walking to and from downtown amenities,

 - To beautify the neighborhood with additional trees,

 - To create a marked, walking route that local residents can use for low-impact exercise,

 - To help improve air quality and reduce stormwater runoff in the area, and

 - To provide a unique opportunity for residents, students and other visitors to learn about the large variety of trees suitable for planting in Southern Indiana.

-Last fall, the UEZ teamed up with the City of Jeffersonville’s Department of Planning and Zoning and Parks Department to begin implementation of this plan.
+In the fall of 2016, the UEZ teamed up with the City of Jeffersonville’s Department of Planning and Zoning and Parks Department to begin implementation of this plan.
 On October 14, 2016, the three groups broke ground on the project with the planting of ten trees in the right-of-way along Locust St. between Chestnut and Market.
-This spring, the groups are coming together to plant several more blocks of the designated route.
+This spring, the groups are came together to plant over 60 more trees along the designated route.
 Full buildout is expected in 2018.